uccubecats/Constitution-and-Bylaws/Bylaws.md

 ### Part A: Establishment of standing committees

-The following permanent committees will be established with the creation of the UC CubeCats: Member Education Committee, Project Funding Committee, Ambassador Committee, Marketing Committee, Documentation Committee, Lab Management Committee, and Research and Innovation Committee.
+The following permanent committees will be established with the creation of the UC CubeCats: Member Education Committee, Project Funding Committee, Ambassador Committee, Marketing Committee, Documentation Committee, Lab Management Committee, Research and Innovation Committee, and Legal Committee.

 ### Part B: Member Education Committee